|© 1993 - 2019 CaptainJohn.org

 part of the Big Bend Buoyage route.
 We've found it to always be between 7 and 9-feet deep.

-unless you really foul up the timing on your departure.
-Based on my experience, I believe if no one talked about their anxiety over crossing the Gulf,
+you really foul up the timing on your departure.
+Based on my experience, I believe if no one talked about their anxiety over crossing the Gulf, it would

-street lights are normally on by 6:pm in winter.
+lights are normally on by 6:pm in winter.
 It gets dark very early!
-We believe the only reason the 170-mile route is the most popular is because
+We believe the only reason the 170-mile route is the most popular is because most

-most guide books and automatic navigational programs only reference the most direct routes.
-We take the 76-mile Carrabelle to Steinhatchee route
+guide books and automatic navigational programs only reference the most direct routes.
+We take the 76-mile Carrabelle to Steinhatchee route every

-every time.
+time.
 Even at a 7-knot maximum hull speed, Steinhatchee has never been more than 11-hours away.
-We usually leave Carrabelle near
+We usually leave Carrabelle near midnight and

 From Steinhatchee, Cedar Key is 56-miles and while there is no accessible fuel, it provides a safe anchorage, a dinghy accessible boat ramp just